Pard3sh/YoutubeClone-JDT/README.md

 # YoutubeClone-JDT-FrontEnd-

-Clone of Youtube created using React JS
+Youtube Clone made with React JS and Material UI 5

+Using experience to teach workshops on front end development.